MuhammedBuyukkinaci/My-Helper-Functions/README.md

 29) [Loguru](https://loguru.readthedocs.io/en/stable/) and [structlog](https://www.structlog.org/en/stable/) are 2 python libraries for logging.

+30) It is a good practice to use DEBUG level for new production code.
+If everything goes well, change it to info or warning.

 # Python Testing

 1) Exploratory testing is a test without a plan.